mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/examples.md

 ## Playground

 The first place to look for examples is the playground that is build into the plugin.
-It can be opened from the plugins settings, or with the `Open Meta Bind Playground` command.
+It can be opened from the plugins settings, or with the `Meta Bind: Open playground` command.
 There you will find an interactive list of all input and view fields to play around with.

 ## Example Vault